Sex Crimes in Cincinnati

 - Trial - If the prosecutor does not offer a fair plea deal or the defendant otherwise does not want to plead guilty, the case will proceed to a jury trial.
 Each side will present its evidence and arguments, and the jury members will determine whether to find the defendant guilty or not guilty of the sex crime charges.
 If a guilty determination is reached, the judge will sentence the defendant.

-11. Possible Defenses against Sex Crimes
+Possible Defenses Against Sex Crimes in Cincinnati

 - False accusations - False accusations can be particularly common in sex crime cases, as alleged victims may want revenge or may regret certain sexual encounters.

 - Mistaken identity - In sex crimes involving strangers, it is all too common for an alleged victim to wrongfully identify the defendant as the offender.
-A skilled defense lawyer can question the reliability of identification procedures.
+A defense lawyer can question the reliability of identification procedures.

 - Consent - An alleged victim may claim they did not consent to sexual conduct while the defendant maintains the victim consented.
 Consent is a major issue in many sex crime cases.